54598 Bienor

-Like other centaurs, Bienor is believed have originated from the region beyond Neptune in the outer Solar System, where the trans-Neptunian objects reside.
+Like other centaurs, Bienor is believed to have originated from the region beyond Neptune in the outer Solar System, where the trans-Neptunian objects reside.
 The present-day orbit of Bienor is strongly influenced by the gravity of the giant planets, which makes it unstable and subject to ejection within a few million years.
 Observations have shown that the surface of Bienor is dark, colored gray, and contains some water ice, with potentially large amounts of organic compounds.
 Bienor's brightness periodically fluctuates as it rotates every 9.17 hours, although it exhibits several unusual behaviors such as gradual brightening in absolute magnitude (intrinsic brightness), which are less easily explained.
 The unusual behavior of Bienor's brightness alongside other anomalies such as radiometric overestimates of Bienor's diameter have led some astronomers to hypothesize that Bienor might either have an icy ring system, a natural satellite, or albedo variations across its surface.